whybug/delta_agent/README.md

 [![CircleCI](https://circleci.com/gh/whybug/delta_agent.svg?style=svg)](https://circleci.com/gh/whybug/delta_agent)

 The Delta Agent is a piece of software that runs in your infrastructure.
-Its job is to collect GraphQL operations and bring them to Delta in a performant manner.
+Its job is to collect GraphQL operation usage and bring them to Delta in a performant manner.

 ## Requirements